Hohe Warte (Vienna): Geography

 The Hohe Warte can be reached via the U4 metro line and tram lines 37 and D.

 Headquarters of GeoSphere Austria

 In 1872, the Central Institute for Meteorology and Geodynamics relocated from Wieden to the Hohe Warte.
 The new premises were designed by Austrian architect Heinrich von Ferstel and built between 1870 and 1872.
 The institute is responsible, among other things, for the daily Austrian weather report.
 In 1957, it was significantly expanded, and in 1967 and 1973, a radar, a weather balloon hanger, and a new office building were added to the institute's grounds.
 Today, this office building houses a large specialized library in the fields of meteorology and geophysics.
+When the Central Institute for Meteorology and Geodynamics was merged with the Geological Survey of Austria in 2023, the resulting organization GeoSphere Austria was headquartered at Hohe Warte.